lee-b/ChatDev-sane/README.md

 ## ⚖️ License

-- Source Code Licensing: Our project's source code is licensed under the Apache 2.0 License.
-This license permits the use, modification, and distribution of the code, subject to certain conditions outlined in the Apache 2.0 License.
+- Source Code Licensing: This project's source code is licensed under the Apache 2.0 License.
+This license permits the use, modification, and distribution of the code, subject to certain conditions.
+See the full text of the license for further details.
 - Data Licensing: The related data utilized in our project is licensed under CC BY-NC 4.0.
 This license explicitly permits non-commercial use of the data.
-We would like to emphasize that any models trained using these datasets should strictly adhere to the non-commercial usage restriction and should be employed exclusively for research purposes.
+Per law, usage of the data to train models is fine in most countries, but check your local laws.

 ## 🤝 Acknowledgments